msoumik78/msoumik78.github.io/_posts/207-10-06-some-core-Java-fundamentals.markdown

 Serialization (Converting an in-memory object to serialized state) -

-ObjectOutputStream os = new ObjectOutputStream (new FileOutputStream("x.ser")); os.writeObject();De-Serialization (Converting a serialized state to in-memory object) - ObjectInputStream os = new ObjectInputStream (new FileInputStream("x.ser")); os.readObject();
+ObjectOutputStream os = new ObjectOutputStream (new FileOutputStream("x.ser")); os.writeObject();

+De-Serialization (Converting a serialized state to in-memory object) - ObjectInputStream os = new ObjectInputStream (new FileInputStream("x.ser")); os.readObject();